 Step 3: Open Boot Camp

 Now that you’ve got an install drive of your desired Windows operating system (you can even download the October 2018 update version), it’s time to open the MacOS Boot Camp Assistant.
-To do this, simply select the Utilities folder from your Mac’s application list and open Boot Camp Assistant.
+To do this, simply click Go > Utilities in your Mac’s menu bar, then open Boot Camp Assistant from the list.

-Once the program opens, an introductory screen offers information on the application and also suggests creating a backup of your data before continuing with the Windows install — we highly recommend doing this.
+Once the app opens, an introductory screen offers information on the application and also suggests creating a backup of your data before continuing with the Windows install — we highly recommend doing this.
 Click Continue to advance to the next screen.